School's Back: Are Your Kids Ready?

 - Head Start and Early Head Start are available for preschool children, age 5 and younger, from low-income families.
 You can apply now.
 Enrolling your youngster in Child Care?
 Check Hillsborough County's database and other information about providers, including employees and volunteers, to ensure your child is in a safe and fulfilling environment.

-- Open registration for the After-School Program at locations throughout Hillsborough County begins Monday, July 23.
+- Open registration for the After-School Program at locations throughout Hillsborough County began in July.
 Fees vary, depending on a student's grade and family income.

 - Hillsborough County has programs for students with special needs.
 After-School opportunities for fun and learning are available at three recreation centers that also serve able-bodied students, and at four locations exclusively for children with special needs.
 Paralympic Sport Tampa Bay, a Hillsborough County Parks & Recreation program, offers year-round activities for children, teens, and adults with physical disabilities.